 Jewish Studies

 At Stetson, Jewish Studies minors can engage in vibrant extra and co-curricular Jewish life through Hillel.
-For more details, contact Zipporah Hruby or follow the Hillel Facebook page.
+For more details, follow the Hillel Facebook page.
 Additionally, Stetson partners with Hebrew University for semester or year-long study abroad opportunities; for more information, reach out to Stetson's WORLD office.
 Jewish young adults aged 18-32 are eligible for an all-expenses-paid trip to Israel through Birthright.

 Related Programs: